baleada/docs/assets/md/logic/classes/Animateable.md

 :::

 That callback function would move the element to the right and steadily change its background color at the same time.

+`frame.progress` is less useful, but is exactly what you will need if you ever want to visualize the progress of individual keyframe-to-keyframe transitions (`time` and `animation` progress are the `x` and `y` coordinates of the current point on an easing curve).

 Note that if you have multiple unique properties in your `keyframes`, every property will be included in every frame's data.